 Asking your prospect a series of open-ended questions during your presentation serves three important purposes.
 First, it helps you to confirm whether or not the prospect is a good fit for your product.
-Second, it helps you to identify their hot-button benefits, which in turn allows you to fine-tune your pitch.
-And third, by getting them to talk about various benefits and what they think about them, you sneak the information past the prospect’s “salesperson filter.”
+Second, it helps you to identify their hot-button benefits, which, in turn, allows you to fine-tune your pitch.
+Third, by getting prospects to talk about various benefits and what they think about them, you sneak the information past the prospect’s “salesperson filter.”

 Not every question listed here is a perfect fit for every prospect, but these examples will give you a good place to start.
 Ideally, once you ask a few questions, the prospect will launch into an in-depth speech and you won’t need to do any more prompting at all.

-By learning more about the prospect’s previous buying experiences, you’ll get a glimpse of how his mind works and what his buying routines are.
-A prospect's buying history has a major impact on how he feels about salespeople and what he values most in a product.
+By learning more about the prospect’s previous buying experiences, you’ll get a glimpse of how that person's mind works and what their buying routines are.
+A prospect's buying history has a major impact on their opinion of salespeople and what they value most in a product.

 - When did you last buy a [product type]?

-- What process have you gone through in the past to buy a [product type]?
+- What process have you used in the past to buy a [product type]?

 - Has that process worked well for you?
-How/how not?
+Why or why not?